wcfrobert/wcfrobert.github.io/_posts/2021-03-22-hello-fresh.markdown

 tags: blog
 ---

-## Meal Kit Delivery?
+## Meal Kit Delivery
 ![recipes](/assets/img/blog/hellofresh0.jpg)
 *Figure 1: All The Recipes I've Tried Over the Past Four Months*

 Back in January, I started using this subscription meal kit service called "HelloFresh".
 In essence, each week they deliver to you a box of groceries and recipe cards; thus saving you from a grocery trip and finding the right ingredients.
 With the promotion, Each serving is about 8 dollars, I think the non-promotion price is around 11 dollars per meal.
-Some people might find that expensive, but It's actually a lot cheaper than my usual spending habits where I spend at least 30 dollars a day on take out.
-I find that at least for me, "HelloFresh" forces me to switch up my diet and try different type of cuisine.
-I am trying to eat healthy this year.

-Since everything is pre-packaged, I find that I am also wasting a lot less food than I normally would.
-No more unnecessary stress of worrying about food going bad in the fridge.

 ## Pro and Cons
 List of Pros: